Ashima Research: Planetary Climate and Weather

-The Planetary Climate and Weather Group is a major division of Ashima Research, a research company based in California.
-The Planetary Climate and Weather Group is primarily focused on understanding the dynamic behavior of planetary atmospheres and climate systems.
-Active research focuses on Mars, Venus, and Saturn’s moon Titan.
+Ashima Research is primarily focused on understanding the dynamic behavior of planetary atmospheres and climate systems.
+Active research focuses on Mars, Venus, the Gas Giant atmospheres and Saturn’s moon Titan.
 We use three main approaches to examine these systems: Analysis of spacecraft data; Development of computational models designed to simulate planetary atmospheres and climate systems; Design and development new spacecraft instruments.
 We are located in Pasadena, CA.

 Model and Data Access Web Sites that Ashima Research Operates: